 Biography

 Born in Shklov, Belarus, Tatiana studied musicology at the Mogilev Rimsky-Korsakov Music College and composition at the Moscow Tchaikovsky Conservatory under Yuri Kasparov.
-She has also participated in masterclasses and workshops with Brian Ferneyhough, Pierluigi Billone, Beat Furrer, Alvin Lucier, Tristan Murail, Heinz Holliger, Peter Ablinger, Mark Andre, and Claus-Steffen Mahnkopf.
+She has also participated in masterclasses and workshops with renowned composers, including Brian Ferneyhough, Pierluigi Billone, Beat Furrer, Alvin Lucier, Tristan Murail, Heinz Holliger, Peter Ablinger, Mark Andre, and Claus-Steffen Mahnkopf.

 Her work has been featured at festivals and events worldwide, including MATA Festival (New York) and Internationale Ferienkurse für Neue Musik (Darmstadt), and performed by ensembles and soloists such as the JACK Quartet, Ensemble Multilatérale, Moscow Contemporary Music Ensemble, Ine Vanoeveren, Dejana Sekulić, Michiko Saiki, and the Academic Symphony Orchestra of the St. Petersburg Philharmonia.

-Tatiana has participated in residencies and academies including Académie Voix Nouvelles (France), Akademie Schloss Solitude (Germany), Kulturstiftung Schloss Wiepersdorf (Germany), EBMF International Summer Academy for Young Composers (New York, USA), Künstlerdorf Schöppingen (Germany), Künstlerhaus Lukas (Germany), Künstlerstadt Kalbe (Germany), Kunsthof Dahrenstedt (Germany), Künstlerhaus Salzwedel (Germany), and Pyrenees-Mediterranean Creation Residence (Spain).
+Tatiana has participated in residencies and academies worldwide, including Académie Voix Nouvelles (France), Akademie Schloss Solitude (Germany), Kulturstiftung Schloss Wiepersdorf (Germany), EBMF International Summer Academy for Young Composers (New York, USA), Künstlerdorf Schöppingen (Germany), Künstlerhaus Lukas (Germany), Künstlerstadt Kalbe (Germany), Kunsthof Dahrenstedt (Germany), Künstlerhaus Salzwedel (Germany), and Pyrenees-Mediterranean Creation Residence (Spain).

 She has received numerous awards at composers’ competitions, including First Prize at the Seventh International Composers' Competition of the Moscow Tchaikovsky Conservatory (Russia), the 18th A. Petrov Open Composers Competition (Symphonic Music, St. Petersburg, Russia), the I International Composition Competition New Music Generation 2019 (Kazakhstan), and the Ad Libitum Composition Competition (Germany).